-High quality, responsive services

-- Increase range of access routes to services including more on-line and self-service options

-- Ensure

-personalised

-support available

-for those that need

-additional

-- Identify and address inequality in communities to promote fairness, equitable services - Continue to embed culture of continuous improvement through evaluation of the quality of service, seeking ways of using new technology to make our services better for customers.

-Housing and the cost-of-living crisis

-- Ensuring compliance with the Regulator for Social Housing's new consumer standards - Reduce the number of residents being

-- Ensure working with tenants is at the heart of decision-making and policy and practice development. - Focus resources on homeless prevention measures - Drive partnership working of the homeless prevention hub - Source, develop and use all new housing provision opportunities

-Economic development and

-- Complete overarching strategy for tourism, income and economic diversification

-- Establish a Local Authority

-Controlled

-Company for the theatres

-- Though the

-Government

-Levelling Up Fund,

-complete a

-cultural and

-education centre at

-Black Robin Farm,

-make

-improvements to

-Victoria Place and

-complete a public

-art engagement

-and learning

-project with the

-Towner

-- Work with Wave Leisure to deliver an Active Health Strategy

-Sustainability and environment

-- Complete work on housing using Social Housing Decarbonisation Fund grant - Invest to save energy efficiency measures in nondomestic assets - Refreshing Climate Emergency Strategy

-- Reach Net zero

-Council by 2030

-- Social housing decarbonisation

-- Refuse fleet decarbonisation by 2030
+High quality, responsive services Housing and the cost-of-living crisis Economic development and Sustainability and environment Short term focus Increase range of access routes to services including more on-line and self-service options Ensure personalised support available for those that need additional Short term focus Ensuring compliance with the Regulator for Social Housing's new consumer standards Reduce the number of residents being Short term focus Complete overarching strategy for tourism, income and economic diversification Establish a Local Authority Controlled Company for the theatres Short term focus Complete work on housing using Social Housing Decarbonisation Fund grant Invest to save - energy efficiency measures in non- domestic assets Refreshing Climate Emergency Strategy Key long-term activities Identify and address inequality in communities to promote fairness, equitable services Continue to embed culture of continuous improvement through evaluation of the quality of service, seeking ways of using new technology to make our services better for customers.
+Ensure working with tenants is at the heart of decision-making and policy and practice development.
+Focus resources on homeless prevention measures Drive partnership working of the homeless prevention hub Source, develop and use all new housing provision opportunities Key long-term activities Though the Government Levelling Up Fund, complete a cultural and education centre at Black Robin Farm, make improvements to Victoria Place and complete a public art engagement and learning project with the Towner Work with Wave Leisure to deliver an Active Health Strategy Key long-term activities Reach Net zero Council by 2030 Social housing decarbonisation Refuse fleet decarbonisation by 2030